International Trade and Monetary System, Trailblazer of the Neoliberal Globalization

 The Bretton Woods Agreement was signed by 44 countries in July 1944 and entered into force in 1946.
 In the meantime and as agreed, the International Monetary Fund (IMF) and the World Bank (IBRD) were established as specialized agencies of the United Nations.
 Initially the IMF was entrusted with the task of setting up an international payment system and ensuring the scheduled convertibility of currencies; later its focus shifted to granting short-term loans to overcome economic crises.
 The World Bank was engaged in financing the reconstruction of Europe in the first years, and then concentrated on long-term financial assistance for developing countries.
 The Federal Republic of Germany eventually joined the agreement in August 1952.

-With the agreement the so-called gold-exchange standard was introduced as part of the monetary policy with the US dollar as a reserve currency (as a compliment see the article Money Creation and Destruction).
+With the agreement the so-called gold-exchange standard was introduced as part of the monetary policy with the US dollar as a reserve currency (as a compliment see the articles Money and Monetary Policy and Money Creation and Destruction).
 In detail this means …

 In 1948, the Bretton Woods Agreement was supplemented by the Havana Charter, including the explicit arrangement to promote multilateral »trade liberalization« as a desirable goal – as already mentioned above, for the first time in economic history.
 In the same year and at the initiative of the US, the General Agreement on Tariffs and Trade (GATT) entered into force as a concrete embodiment of the Havana Charter and complementary to the IMF and the World Bank.
 Thus, the crucial first step towards »trade liberalization« was taken – at first again in the interests of US American players.